WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-11-04-running-php-unit-tests-on-windows-using-appveyor-and-chocolatey.markdown

 ## Installing PHP and run composer install

 This is where the true magic happens.
-This section ensures PHP, composer, and your packages dependencies are installed.
+This section ensures PHP, composer, and your package's dependencies are installed.
 It looks like a lot but what is important is `cinst`, `appveyor DownloadFile`, and the `composer` calls.

 ```YAML
 ## Install PHP and composer, and run the appropriate composer command